SwiftKitz/Notificationz/README.md

 ## Motivation

-After migrating to Swift, the `NSNotificationCenter` APIs really stood out in the code.
+After migrating to Swift, the `NotificationCenter` APIs really stood out in the code.
 Writing so much boiler plate all over the place just to register, handle, and cleanup notifications.
 Coming from C++, RAII seemed a pretty invaluable pattern to be applied here.

 With this framework, one can easily declare all their observers as properties: